thelastpickle/cassandra-medusa/README.md

 The `--fqdn` argument allows to force the node to act on behalf of another backup node.
 It can take several hostnames separated by commas in order to restore several nodes backup using the sstableloader.

+The `--keyspace` option allows limiting the restore to all tables in the given keyspace.
+The `--table` option allows limiting the restore to just one table.
+The tables must be specified in the `keyspace.table` format.
+It is possible to repeat both of the options.
+Medusa will make an union of everything specified and restore all keyspaces and tables mentioned.
+The `--keyspace` option takes precedence, so using `--keyspace ks1` and then adding `--table ks1.t` will not limit the restore to just one table - everything from `ks1` will be restored.

 Restoring a cluster
 -------------------